 How Much Does a Septic Tank Inspection Cost?

-However, if your tank is hidden for external factors or unlocatable, meaning depth over 18 inches, there may be an additional cost.
+However, if your property’s septic system tank is hidden for external factors or not locatable, meaning depth over 18 inches, there may be an additional cost.
 Uncovering the tank from beneath a deck, concrete, or any other extensive landscaping other than dirt and grass will be an additional charge.
-This extra cost will be explained BEFORE any work is performed.
+This extra septic inspection cost will be explained BEFORE any work is performed on your plumbing system.

 Performing Home and Business Drain Field Replacements

-Other items that aren’t friendly to the system are diapers, sanitary products, or cigarette butts.
-The list continues to include chemicals as they cannot be processed safely in this type of system.
-That means gas, paint, pesticides, and medication needs to be disposed of in an environmentally safe way.
+Other items that aren’t friendly to the septic system are diapers, sanitary products, or cigarette butts.
+The list continues to include chemicals as they cannot be processed safely in this type of septic system.
+Bleach is okay in small doses, but harmful chemicals can disrupt the bacteria in your septic tank that helps it maintain its proper function.
+That means gas, paint, pesticides, and medication needs to be disposed in an environmentally safe way.
 It’s very likely that your local government has arrangements for this.

 We are ready to serve you